World Heritage Education Programme

 The UNESCO World Heritage Education Programme, initiated as a UNESCO special project in 1994, gives young people a chance to voice their concerns and to become involved in the protection of our common cultural and natural heritage.
 It seeks to encourage and enable tomorrow’s decision-makers to participate in heritage conservation and to respond to the continuing threats facing our World Heritage.

 The idea of involving young people in World Heritage preservation and promotion came as a response to Article 27 of the Convention Concerning the Protection of the World Cultural and Natural Heritage (World Heritage Convention).

 Young people learn about World Heritage sites, about the history and traditions of their own and other cultures, about ecology and the importance of protecting biodiversity.
 They become aware of the threats facing the sites and learn how the international community as a whole unites to save our common heritage.
 Most importantly, they discover how they can contribute to heritage conservation and make themselves heard.

-The World Heritage in Young Hands Kit has been tested and adapted to national needs and presently exist in 37 national languages.
+The World Heritage in Young Hands Kit has been tested and adapted to national needs and presently exists in 37 national languages.

-Since the launching of the World Heritage Volunteers projects, around 1837 volunteers has taken part in the 126 youth camps, in 29 countries.
+Since the launch of the World Heritage Volunteers projects, around 1837 volunteers have taken part in 126 youth camps in 29 countries.